 - Application for admission

-Official transcripts sent to APU’s Graduate and Professional Center for all college credit, degrees, certificates, or credentials earned prior to application to APU
+Official transcripts sent to APU’s Student Services Center (SSC) for all college credit, degrees, certificates, or credentials earned prior to application to APU

 An official transcript is one that Azusa Pacific University receives unopened in an envelope sealed by the former institution and that bears the official seal of the college or university.
 A cumulative minimum 2.0 (on a 4.0 scale) grade-point average is required for admission.